EagerToLearnBrit/EagerToLearnBrit/README.md

 - 👋 Hola to all, I’m @EagerToLearnBrit (The clue is in the name)
-- 👀 Amongst other things, I'm interested in frequencies & discovering things we all should know, but most of us actually don't!
+- 👀 Amongst other things, I'm interested in Frequencies, Coding & discovering things we all should know, but most of us actually don't!
+For example, Mobile Phone Security, it astounds me just how many people are oblivious to the importance of fully securing their devices, and strengthening their passwords!
-- 🌱 I’m currently learning all about different frequencies and have a keen interest in coding, also, the Flipper Zero, along with it's vast amounts of 'Forever Learning' impressive capabilities!!
+- 🌱 I’m currently learning all about different frequencies and have a keen interest in Python Coding aswell as the Flipper Zero and it's vast amounts of 'Forever Learning' impressive capabilities!!
-- 📫 How to reach me: Chappy784@mail.com
+- 📫 How to reach me: Chappy784@mail.com  - It better be good!
 - ⚡ Fun fact: ...
 Australia is actually wider than the moon!!

 <!---